jamesmcginnis/crocodile-clock-card/info.md

 # Crocodile Clock Card

 A customisable analog clock card for Home Assistant Lovelace dashboards.
 Choose from twelve clock faces, configure a smooth sweep or snappy mechanical tick second hand, and tap the clock to reveal a glassmorphic popup with a large digital clock, interactive calendar with Home Assistant calendar events, and an optional link.
-Long-press the clock to switch faces instantly — the choice is saved automatically to your dashboard.

 ## Clock faces

 Twelve distinct faces are available: **Classic** (Arabic numerals with tapered hands), **Minimal** (dot indices with clean stick hands), **Roman** (Roman numeral dial), **Modern** (bold quarter numerals with accent tick marks), **Luxury** (gold baton indices and baton hands), **Skeleton** (diamond markers with structural rings), **Neon** (glowing accent-coloured elements), **Retro** (vintage-styled Roman numerals), **Sport** (bold geometric markers), **Art Deco** (pointed gold indices with serif numerals), **Celestial** (star markers with a deep-space aesthetic), and **Stargate** (an animated portal with a rotating glyph ring, twelve chevrons, and a living water-ripple puddle).

-Long-press the clock face to open the face selector and switch instantly.
-The selected face is saved permanently to your dashboard YAML with no manual editing required.
+Clock faces are selected from the visual editor.

 ## Stargate face